World Suicide Prevention Day: Take a Minute to Connect with Someone

 As we adjust to a post-lockdown world, there is no doubt that many people will be feeling isolated.
 If you notice that someone seems to be having a difficult time, you could help more than you realise.

 This year, World Suicide Prevention Day is urging us to take a minute to reach out.
-Studies have shown that one in five people experience suicidal thoughts.
-Watching someone battle with these challenges can be extremely difficult.
+Studies have shown that one in five people experience suicidal thoughts and watching someone battle with these challenges can be extremely difficult.
+In fact, studies have highlighted many shocking depression statistics and show that depression doesn't descriminate.
 If you are worried about a family member, friend or colleague, reach out, start a conversation and support the person in accessing any help available to them.

 Conditions that can lead to a person having suicidal thoughts include:

 This is a common mental health condition with depression symptoms including intense low mood, anxiety and feelings of worthlessness and hopelessness.
 It can cause those suffering to become isolated, withdrawing from friends, family and any social activities.

 Also referred to as alcoholism and alcohol use disorder, this condition is characterised by drinking excessive alcohol to the point that the body starts to depend on it.
 It can be dangerous to a person’s mental and physical health.
 It can also exacerbate existing mental health conditions such as depression and anxiety, the pain of which the drinker may be attempting to numb.

 - Personality disorders

 Those who struggle with a personality disorder experience challenges with their thinking patterns and controlling their emotions.
 They are often prone to emotional storms in which they struggle with powerful self-destructive feelings.
 That can lead to serious self-harm and suicide attempts.
 They are also more likely to develop conditions such as depression, anxiety, alcohol and substance abuse.
 Personality disorders tend to be long-term conditions, but they often fluctuate in severity.